Flamingsides/YourSejahtera-Covid-19-Companion/README.md

 - [Email: suhaib.zuberi2@gmail.com](mailto:suhaib.zuberi2@gmail.com)

 ### Features At A Glance
+> Only features marked with **(Required)** were required by the course syllabus.
+Others were added due to personal motivation.
 1. Covid-19 Symptoms Test **(Required)**
 2. Gives users advice based on test results **(Required)**
 3. Registering and Signing-in users *(multiple accounts supported)* **(Additional)**